Healthy Eating Guide

 COACH

-My name is T.J.
-Williams and am a husband and father.
-I am currently the Senior Assistant Golf Course Superintendent at the Farm Golf Club
+I am a husband and father.
+I am currently the Senior Assistant Golf Course Superintendent at the Farm Golf Club where I have been working for the past 7 years.

-had a friend that had just started coaching and he talked me into trying it.
-I was hooked from the word go.
-I always enjoyed competing growing up as I played almost every ball sport you could.
-CrossFit brought back that competitive drive I was missing.
 After several years of doing CrossFit, I began wanting to help people on their CrossFit journey so I obtained my CrossFit Level 1 Certificate.
 I enjoy helping people achieve things they never thought they would be able to accomplish.
 Seeing people conquer fears and experiencing that “light bulb coming on moment” is rewarding to me.
-One piece of advice I would give to anyone whether they are new to CrossFit or have been doing it for years would be to enjoy the CHASE of mastering the movements.

 CERTIFICATIONS